Sheep Ahoy: Plot

-Inconsistency in naming
+Production notes

 Like Don't Give Up the Sheep, the names of the characters are inconsistent in this short compared to the rest of the shorts.
 At the beginning of the short, Sam the sheepdog is coming on duty to replace another sheepdog named Fred.
 As the two pass, Fred calls Sam "Fred" and Sam calls Fred "Ralph".
 At the end of the short they reverse the names.

+This is the second short of Ralph Wolf and Sam Sheepdog in which the two are not colleagues, but in this case working for respective and distinct agencies of Sheepdogs and Wolves.

-This is also the only Ralph Wolf/Sam Sheepdog cartoon to feature Wile E. Coyote, he appears as Ralph's replacement and he refers to Ralph as "George", and Ralph refers to Wile E. as "Sam".
+This is also the only Ralph Wolf/Sam Sheepdog cartoon to feature Wile E. Coyote (the character Ralph has the same design too), he appears as Ralph's replacement named George Wolf, but is called "Sam" in this short.

 Home media

 This short is available on the Looney Tunes Collectors Edition: Canine Corps VHS from Columbia House.

+It was later made available on the Looney Tunes Collector's Choice Volume 3 Blu-Ray disc in 2024.